SymfonyCasts/symfony-ux/sfcasts/stimulus/extend-chartjs.md

 many of the UX libraries follow.

 Next: if you've been wondering how things like React or Vue.js fit into Stimulus, wait no longer!
-The answer is that, while you might choose to to use them less, if you *do* want to build something in React or Vue, they work *beautifully* with Stimulus.
+The answer is that, while you might choose to use them less, if you *do* want to build something in React or Vue, they work *beautifully* with Stimulus.